PyCQA/redbaron/docs/tuto.rst

     red[0].value.extend(["e", "(f)", "[g:h]"])
     red

-And lines of code (notice that the blank line is explicitly shown):
+And lines of code (note that the blank lines are explicitly shown):

 .. ipython:: python